gradleupdate/knotx-server-http/README.md

   }
 ]
 ```

+By default, access logs are logged to the `knotx-access.log` in the logs directory.
+To find more about
+default logger configuration, please see [Knot.x Launcher logback settings](https://github.com/Knotx/knotx-launcher#logback-settings).

 Of course you may also use `loggerHandler` factory to log access to only specific routes via
 [`routing operation`](core/docs/asciidoc/dataobjects.adoc#routingoperationoptions).